Sablednah/MobHealth/README.md

 Mob Health now has plenty of options to control how messages are shown,when they are shown (and more importantly when they are *not* shown), and what is displayed - with your own custom messages.

+API
+===

+MobHealth Now has its own API!
+You can trigger damage notifications, and get the health and maxhealth of any mob, regardless of which plugin is responsible for tracking it.

+Think of it as Vault for mob health levels ;)  You code for one plugin - I sort out the mess behind the scenes.

 	usePermissions: false
 If true then the permission node MobHealth.show is needed to enable for a player.